Using Vacuum Bags For Packing Your Clothes For Travel

 • Clothes are safe from bugs

-The next advantage traveling with vacuum bags, is that your clothes will stay dry even if your luggage gets wet.
-Even if your suitcase gets soaked, your clothes will stay nice and dry
+The next advantage traveling with vacuum bags is that your clothes will stay dry even if your luggage gets wet.
+Even if your suitcase gets soaked, your clothes will stay nice and dry.

 Disadvantages of Using Vacuum Bags for Packing Clothes

-• Your luggage can get very heavy
+• Checked luggage can get dangerously heavy (this is the big one)

-• Very easy to over pack
+• Very easy to overpack

 • Some wrinkling is inevitable